sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 ![...](/docs/assets/images/seattle-scores-revenue-bar.png)

 **Figure 7.** *Composite and overall rating importance to revenue.*

+At first, it appears that listings with high value for money ratings are largely associated with the most negative impact on estimated revenues earned.
+Positive ratings for check-in experience, location, openness in communication of the host, and cleanliness are all positively associated with estimated revenues earned.
+Overall ratings is positively associated with the lowest estimated revenues earned.
+Listings where hosts provided great value and listed accurate descriptions were associated with negative impact to estimated revenues.

+However, given virtually no explanatory power (0.11% of target explained by features), incredibly high error in our residuals, and statistically insignificant coefficients, it would be inappropriate to interpret any explanatory effect of review ratings on revenue.

 **5. What are the most widely provided amenities listed by hosts in Seattle?**